In Formby and Online via Zoom

 The postnatal period is an absolute rollercoaster.

-While social media and well-meaning friends and family will tell you that this is supposed to be the 'best time of your life',
+While social media and well-meaning friends and family might tell you that this is supposed to be the 'best time of your life',

 the reality is that becoming a mother or parent is a huge transition and we might need some support.